 As data centres change from hardware-defined to software-defined, software-based solutions running on standardized hardware could be implemented to telecommunication networks to reduce expenses and increase scalability.

-Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable ICT infrastructure.
+Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable ICT services.

 Enhance and secure high-speed broadband environment based on characteristics of communities even in unprofitable areas like isolated islands..